EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.background.md

     'Overlap' - The [X,Y] additional overlaping buffer between
     sub images to add to each sub image.
     Default is 16.
+    'DiluteStep' - Dilution for background calculation.
+This is
+    the step size in which the data in each sub image is selected.
+    Default is 1 (no dilution).
     'ExtendFull' - A logical indicating if to extend the
     background map into a full-size image.
 Default is true.